KCaseyChamberlain/taskmaster-pro/README.md

 # Taskmaster Pro

 ### Description
-This front-end web application is a planner that will dynamically show the user's to-do list and at what status of completion the tasks are at.
+This front-end web application is a planner that will dynamically create and show the user's to-do list and at what status of completion the tasks are at.

 ### License
 ![Github licence](https://img.shields.io/badge/license-MIT-blue.svg)